 6. Create Audit Trails and Logging Policies

-HIPAA requires organizations to maintain audit controls and monitor access to sensitive information.
+HIPAA requires organizations to monitor access to sensitive information.
+Therefore, healthcare print environments should include audit controls and logging policies.

 7. Train Employees on Print Security